valentina-s/mobility-index/README.md

 	pip install -r requirements.txt
 ```

-We can see that the list of packages is pretty long (because of the dependencies, and quite specific).
+We can see that the list of packages is pretty long (because of the dependencies), and quite specific.

 Sometimes you just want to list the ones which you need (and not specify the version).
 You can write create the following `requirements.txt` file: